- 01. Thinking Of Taking Sewing Courses?

 An embroidery class at sewing school will often teach you to follow patterns while also teaching you how to use a special sewing and embroidery machine.
-Embroidery can be seen on almost every textile nowadays, whether it’s cushions, bedding, bags, slipper shoes, shirts, blouses, t-shirts, jeans, trousers, shorts, jackets or coats.
+Embroidery can be seen in almost every textile nowadays, whether it's cushions, bedding, bags, slipper shoes, shirts, blouses, t-shirts, jeans, trousers, shirts, jackets or coats.

 Beginner quilting has always been quite a popular form of sewing for hobbyists, and the craft is particularly popular when it comes to children's rooms.
 You could set up an Etsy shop selling your handmade quilted blankets (with the offer of personalisation another big selling point, hint hint) and begin raking in cash from new parents or people looking for an extra special gift to offer at a baby shower or following the birth of a child.